 All SCUBA diving at One Tree Island must be conducted according to the AS/NZS 2299.2:2000 and the University of Sydney SCUBA Diving Operations Manual (.doc).
 All visitors will be asked to read this manual and sign that they have done so.

 One Tree Island Research Station is not responsible for supervising diving operations at One Tree Island.
 The resident Safety Officer the Station Manager has the final say as to whether boats can be used with respect to weather, tide and other conditions.

 All researchers who choose to dive at One Tree Island must do so with the approval of their home institutional Diving Safety Officer (DSO) and provide supporting documentation (Appendix A - Dive Register).
 One member of every team must be approved to be the Dive Coordinator by their resident DSO and provide supporting documentation.
 Dive coordinators will be responsible for the diving activity of their dive teams and must be present at all team dives.

 Dive Proposals must be prepared using the standard form given in the University of Sydney SCUBA Diving Operations Manual (.doc) (Appendix B) with documentation of risk assessment (Appendix D of the same document) and approved by the home institution DSO.
 When planning repetitive dives at One Tree Island note that the reduced bottom time limits for remote locations, over 6 hours from a decompression chamber, apply (Appendix F).
-A copy of all approved Dive Plans and diver registration should also be sent to Heather Sowden the DSO at the University of Sydney.
-A copy of each approved Dive Proposal will also be kept on file at OTIRS.
+A copy of all approved Dive Plans and diver registration should also be sent to the DSO at the University of Sydney along with the Managers at OTIRS, where it will be kept on file.